CtrlK

 Workflow Clarity

 Clear 10-step sequential workflow with explicit validation in step 10 including dry-run commands and a testing checklist.
-The security checklist in step 7 provides verification.
-Steps are logically ordered (gather requirements → create resources → secure → validate).
+Security checklist in step 7 provides verification.
+The workflow progresses logically from requirements gathering through creation, security hardening, organization, and validation.

 3 / 3